 - Confirmation of the presence of tumors and measurement of size, exact location, and extent of any involvement with adjacent tissue

-How to prepare your pet for x-ray and ultrasound (and CT COMING SOON)
+How to prepare your pet for Diagnostic imaging including x-ray, ultrasound, and CT scan

 Preparing your pet for any veterinary exam is important, and we will inform you of any specifics prior to a planned visit.
 If your pet is ill or this is a veterinary medical emergency and we feel that an examination might present a risk to his/her well-being, we will call your veterinarian before proceeding.
 Upon presentation, if we feel that your pet is unstable and requires immediate medical care, we will, with your permission, provide this care and then contact your veterinarian to update them on your pet’s condition.